 There are a variety of different options to help you manage your records.
 They can include:

-- A document management system, where records are scanned internally and stored on a cloud storage system that allows access from your office or through a secure internet connection.
+- A document management system: where you scan records and store them on a cloud storage system that allows access from your office or through a secure internet connection.

 There’s nothing more frustrating than not being able to find a record.
 Worse yet, there’s the realization that a record has been lost or accidentally destroyed.